dolanske/vui/README.md

 ## 1.0 Checklist

-- [ ] Make sure all components have their variables localized so that they can be changed on a component level (ugh what a bother)
 - [ ] Real life test
   - [ ] Might be useful to build this in the hivecom project
   - [ ] Build an example page with 100% of the components